angmx/angmx/README.md

   I'd like to test machine learning algorithms in combination with knowledge bases based on OWL-ontologies and performing inferences with reasoners.
 - 🌱 I’m currently learning how to program in Python for implementing ML algorithms and applications for delivering the ML algorithms' outcomes to end-users, such as with Web Apps
 - 💞️ I’m looking to collaborate on creating AI-based solutions for addressing regulatory compliance in AML and fraud detection
-- 📫 How to reach me, just send me a message through LinkdeIn: https://www.linkedin.com/in/angelina-espinoza-lim%C3%B3n-a219881a/
+- 📫 How to reach me, just send me a message through LinkedIn: https://www.linkedin.com/in/angelina-espinoza-lim%C3%B3n-a219881a/

 <!---
 angmx/angmx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.